wescale/kubernetes-formation/Day-2/ingressController/exercise-6/README.md

 kubectl get ingress basic-ingress
 ```

-Test the connectivity - what is the URL to connect on ?
+Test the connectivity - what is the IP to connect on ?

 ## Deploy a second version of the application